Akaizoku/PSRP/README.md

 ### Installation

-There are two ways of setting up the WildFly PowerShell Module on your system:
+There are two ways of setting up the RiskPro PowerShell Module on your system:

 1. Download the `PSRP` module from the [Github repository](https://github.com/Akaizoku/PSRP);
 2. Install the `PSRP` module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSRP).